IGI vs GIA Certification — What is the Difference?

 GIA Report

 Like IGI diamonds, GIA diamonds can have multiple variations of diamond certificates.
 The main report is the GIA Diamond Grading Report.
-Unlike the IGI, the GIA will only grade diamonds that are loose and weigh more than .15 carats.
-They don't grade jewelry pieces as a whole.
-There are GIA certificates for natural and lab created diamonds as well as colored stones and pearl jewelry certificates.
+Unlike IGI, the GIA only grades loose diamonds weighing more than 0.15 carats — they don’t grade entire jewelry pieces.
+When comparing IGI vs GIA, both offer natural and lab-created diamond reports, but GIA focuses on precision grading for loose stones, while IGI covers a wider range including colored stones and pearl jewelry.

 The standard diamond grading report is the GIA Diamond Grading Report.
 It is only used for a natural loose diamond graded at .15 carats or more.
 This report includes: